 The company announced plans to close four of its nine factories, and to greatly increase production at Glasgow and Liverpool in 1966.

 The McVitie & Price factory in Edinburgh was closed in 1967 with the loss of 541 jobs.
 The Macdonald factory at North Cardonald, Glasgow was closed with the loss of 497 jobs.
 The Crawford factory in Leith was closed in 1970 with the loss of 703 jobs, and the Macdonald factory at Hillington, Glasgow was closed with the loss of 497 jobs.
 The factories that were closed had no room for expansion, and it made economic sense to rationalise production at a smaller number of larger sites.

 The Macfarlane Lang factory at Tollcross, Glasgow was doubled in size at a cost of £2.3 million in 1969.
 The labour force was increased from 250 to 1,350.
 The factory would supply the Scotland, Northern Ireland and North of England markets.

 The Crawford factory at Liverpool increased capacity by 50 percent following a £2 million investment in the 1970.

-Sales of the McVitie’s brand doubled between 1962 and 1967, and McVitie’s had by far the most brand recognition in its category.
-The McVitie’s Chocolate Home Wheat (a chocolate digestive) was its highest seller.
+Sales of the McVitie’s brand doubled between 1962 and 1967.
+The McVitie’s Chocolate Homewheat (a chocolate digestive) was the highest-selling biscuit in Britain.

 Meredith & Drew was acquired in 1967.
 Following the acquisition, United Biscuits produced over one third of all biscuits consumed in Britain.